apache/yunikorn-web/README.md

 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Port configurations
-The default port used for the web server is port 9889 and is set in the `nginx/nginx.conf`.
+The default port used for the web server is port 9889.
+If this conflicts in your dev environment, it can be changed in the Makefile.

-The port is also referenced in other scripts and configurations to this port also, if you change the port make sure that the other locations are updated:
-- Makefile

 ## How do I contribute code?
 See how to contribute code from [this guide](https://yunikorn.apache.org/community/how_to_contribute).